TriBITSPub/TriBITS/doc/developers_guide/TribitsMacroFunctionDoc.rst

   ``PASS_REGULAR_EXPRESSION "<regex>"``

     If specified, the test command will be assumed to pass if it matches the given regular expression.
 Otherwise, it is assumed to fail.
+TIPS:
+    Replace ';' with '[;]' or CMake will interpretet this as a array eleemnt boundary.
+To match '.', use '[.]'.

   ``PASS_REGULAR_EXPRESSION_ALL "<regex1>" "<regex2>" ... "<regexn>"``

     If specified, the test command will be assumed to pass if the output matches all of the provided regular expressions.
 Note that this is not a capability of raw ctest and represents an extension provided by TriBITS.
+NOTE: It is critical that you replace ';' with '[;]' or CMake will interpretet this as a array eleemnt boundary.

   ``FAIL_REGULAR_EXPRESSION "<regex>"``